Implementation of a Global Minimum Tax Rate

 Step 5

 A liability to Top-up Tax is first imposed under the Income Inclusion Rule [IIR] on a parent entity with an ownership interest in the low- taxed CE.
-Therefore, any Top-up Tax is generally charged in the jurisdiction of the Ultimate Parent Entity (UPE) of the MNE Group.
+Therefore, any Top-up Tax due is generally charged in the jurisdiction of the Ultimate Parent Entity (UPE) of the MNE Group.
 The rules take a Top-down approach.
-If the UPE is not required to apply an IIR (either because the country of residence has not introduced the rules, or the UPE is exempt), the Top-up Tax is imposed on the next Intermediate Parent entity in the ownership chain that is subject to the IIR, and so on .
-There are additional rules that impose the IIR on partially owned parent entities directly..
+If the UPE is not required to apply an IIR (either because the country of residence has not introduced the rules, or the UPE is exempt), the Top-up Tax is imposed on the next Intermediate Parent entity in the ownership chain that is subject to the IIR, and so on.
+There are additional rules that impose the IIR directly on a partially owned parent entity (i.e. a CE where more than 20% is owned by non-group members).

 Administration – filing obligation